The Doppler boosted LISA response to gravitational waves: Derivation of Modified LISA Response

 Here, we have introduced the vector

-The correction $\hat{n}_{(1)}$ to the link vector, contains two contributions: a GW-induced angular deflection of the laser’s path~\cite{finnResponseInterferometricGravitational2009} in the first term, and a point-ahead correction proportional to $\beta_e$ in the second term.
-Together with $\hat{n}_{(0)}$, the corrected link vector composes a null vector $\mathbf{n}=(1,\hat{n}_{(0)}+\hat{n}_{(1)})$ in the unperturbed geometry.
+This vector $\delta \hat{n}$ encodes a correction to the line-of-sight, and contains two contributions: a GW-induced angular deflection of the laser’s path in the first term~\cite{finnResponseInterferometricGravitational2009}, and a point-ahead correction proportional to $\beta_e$ in the second term.
+Together with $\hat{n}_{(0)}$, the corrected line-of-sight composes a null vector $\mathbf{n}=(1,\hat{n}_{(0)}+\delta\hat{n})$ in the unperturbed geometry.

 The response function $y=(\nu_r-\nu_e)/\nu_e$ is a fractional frequency shift, where $\nu_r$ is the laser's frequency as observed by the receiving spacecraft and $\nu_e$ the frequency observed by the emitter.
 For a timelike observer with four-velocity $\mathbf{U}$, the observed frequency is $\nu=-g_{\mu\nu}U^\mu P^\nu$, where $\mathbf{P}=\tfrac{\nu_0}{c}\dot{\boldsymbol{\sigma}}$ is the photon's propagation vector.
 Here, $\nu_0$ is the frequency as observed by a static observer, located at infinity.
 Each spacecraft observes a frequency: